54 HOURS ART SQUAT

 HOW TO APPLY

-To join the 54 Hours Art Squat, please fill in the application by 31 July 2025.
+To join the 54h Art Squat, please fill in the application form below.

-Selected participants will be contacted in early August.
+Selected participants will be contacted in the beginning of September.

-On the last day of the 54 Hours Art Squat, Sunday 28th, there will be a final presentation of all creative output, ideas and projects in the frame of a gallery walk.
+On Sunday, 28th Sept. we will have showtime!
+All your creative output, ideas and projects will be presented and discussed in the frame of a gallery walk.
 We will open the gates for invited guests, friends and the interested Berlin art community.
-The most interesting projects will be awarded by an international jury to win 3 residencies at Hotel Continental – Art Space in Exile and a mentoring session with Katya Taylor, the director and curator of Port Agency, Kyiv.
-(Link)
+The most interesting projects will be awarded by an international jury.

 TIMELINE